-Operating results for the three- and six-month periods ended June 30, 2024 and 2023 are not necessarily indicative of the results that may be expected for the year ending December 31, 2024.
-The unaudited interim financial statements should be read in conjunction with our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 28, 2024.
+Operating results for the three- and nine-month periods ended September 30, 2024 and 2023 are not necessarily indicative of the results that may be expected for the year ending December 31, 2024.
+The unaudited interim financial statements should be read in conjunction with our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 28, 2024 (the "Annual Report").